Skip to main content

 The most important criteria for participating in the study are:

-- Modic type 1 visible on MR image
+3. Modic type 1 visible on MRI image

-If you are offered to participate in the study, and accept, you will receive treatment with either the active drug (infliximab) or a placebo.
-What you get is decided by a lottery via a computer.
-Neither you nor the study staff accompanying you will know whether you are receiving an active drug or a placebo.
+If you are offered to participate in the study and accept, you will be treated with either the active drug (infliximab) or a placebo.
+What you get will be decided by a computer-generated lottery.
+Neither you nor the study personnel who follow you will know whether you are receiving the active drug or the placebo.

-The treatment is given as an infusion (ie the medicine is given intravenously).
-You get 4 treatments over a period of 14 weeks.
-Treatment takes place at the hospital that includes you, and you must calculate approx. 4-5 hours per treatment.
+The treatment is given as an infusion (i.e. the medicine is given intravenously).
+You will receive 4 treatments over a period of 14 weeks.
+Treatment takes place at the hospital that includes you, and you should expect approx. 4-5 hours per treatment.

 In addition to 4 treatments, you must attend a medical check-up at the hospital 22 weeks after the first treatment was given.

-There will also be a follow-up by telephone 9 months after the first treatment.
+There will also be a follow-up check by telephone 9 months after the first treatment.

-During the course of the study, blood samples will be taken from you 6 times, you will take 2 MRI images, as well as answer regular electronic questionnaires.
+Throughout the course of the study, blood samples will be taken from you 6 times, you will have 2 MRI scans, and you will answer regular electronic questionnaires.

 Everything will happen over a period of 10-11 months.